RISE Summer Program

 RISE is supported by The Ohio State University Graduate School and Office of Diversity and Inclusion.

-We accept applications from any current undergraduate or masters student at Ohio State, including current seniors and international students.
-Additionally, prospective and incoming first-year EmPOWERment trainees are encouraged to apply.
+We accept applications from any current undergraduate student at Ohio State, including current seniors and international students.
 RISE is designed to help historically underrepresented students explore graduate level research and academic careers.
 RISE students come from many different academic fields and all share a strong interest in sustainable energy.

 RISE students participate on a full-time basis (40-hours per week).
 Therefore, concurrent enrollment in summer courses is not allowed.